sophie13579/study-pet/README.md

-#pet-study-buddy#
+# pet-study-buddy #
 Hello!
-This is the repository for the Pet Study Buddy..
+This is the repository for the Pet Study Buddy.